 In secondary restless leg syndrome, something goes wrong with the signaling.
 For example, there may be nerve damage in the lower extremities from diabetic neuropathy, anemia or iron deficiency, or sometimes there’s a B-complex vitamin deficiency.

-If people with restless leg syndrome consume alcohol, have a high caffeine intake, or have sleep deprivation and fatigue, it can make it worse.
+If people with restless leg syndrome have high caffeine intake or have sleep deprivation and fatigue, it can make it worse.
 Even injury, if your sprain your ankle or if you exercise too hard and your muscles are sore, seems to aggravate restless legs.